 To complete the total units required for the bachelor's degree, select additional elective courses from the total University offerings.
 You should consult with an advisor regarding the selection of courses which will provide breadth to your University experience and possibly apply to a supportive second major or minor.

-Students working toward a credential may use credential program prerequisite courses as elective units towards the Liberal Studies degree.
+Students working toward a credential may use credential program prerequisite courses as elective units towards the liberal studies degree.

 See Bachelor's Degree Requirements for complete details on general degree requirements.
 A minimum of 39 units, including those required for the major, must be upper division.

-General Education Requirements: 48 units
+General Education Requirements: 43 units

-See General Education and the Class Schedule for the most current information on General Education Requirements and course offerings.
+See General Education and the Class Schedule for the most current information on General Education requirements and course offerings.

 This major has approved GE modifications.
 See below for information on how to apply these modifications.